 Understanding Ashwagandha: from Ancient Ayurvedic Medicine to Modern Health & Wellness

 Perhaps one of the most recognized ingredients in the modern movement for holistic health is ashwagandha.
 Also known as Indian ginseng and Indian winter cherry, the scientific name of this potent and versatile adaptogenic herb is Withania somnifera.
 This small perennial shrub is a member of the nightshade family, a group of nerve-active plants that are anything from health-boosting to life-ending.
-Don’t worry – ashwagandha belongs to the life-giving group.
+Don’t worry – ashwagandha belongs to the health-boosting group.

 The Origins of Ashwagandha as an Adaptogen